mburr-salesforce/lwr-recipes/packages/module-provider/README.md

 }
 ```

 _Note_: The `moduleProviders` array overwrites the default one provided by LWR, so **all** module providers needed by the application must be listed, including those owned by LWR.
+The latest default module provider list is in the LWR source code [here](https://github.com/salesforce/lwr/blob/68c660a224d1a4f6e40a17d04aa2825be5cdd776/packages/%40lwrjs/core/src/env-config.ts#L47-L50).

 #### Module provider configuration